alfadelta10010/verification/notes8.md

 	endfunction
 endclass
 ```
-- Starting the obhect with pre-defined values
+- Starting the object with pre-defined values
 - This custom constructor/flexible constructor gives the values at object-creation time
 - In main program:
 ```verilog